🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Trade →

-Key takeaway: Polymarket's CLOB (Central Limit Order Book) API enables you to submit orders programmatically, monitor live price feeds, and oversee your holdings.
-When paired with the Gamma API for retrieving market information, you can construct an entirely self-executing prediction market trading bot.
+Key takeaway: Polymarket's CLOB (Central Limit Order Book) API enables you to submit orders programmatically, consume live price streams, and handle your portfolio.
+Paired with the Gamma API for market information, you can construct a completely self-executing prediction market trading bot.

-Automated trading strategies are no longer confined to institutional finance.
-The Polymarket API grants programmers direct access to the planet's foremost prediction market.
-Whether your goal is to streamline a basic portfolio rebalancing approach or develop an advanced market-making bot, this resource walks you through all essential steps.
+Algorithmic trading belongs to everyone, not just institutional investors.
+The Polymarket API provides developers with unrestricted access to the globe's foremost prediction market platform.
+Whether you're looking to streamline a straightforward rebalancing approach or develop an advanced market-making bot, this resource walks you through all the essentials.

 API Architecture Overview